• New Here?

 Here are some suggestions:

 • Start Early– Generosity does not begin when you are moving up the ladder in your late 30s.
-It begins when you are in college or when you take your first job at hardly minimum wage.
+It begins in college or when you take your first job at hardly minimum wage.
 This practice will allow you to build a habit that will last a lifetime.
-Being generous with your giving at an early age will also train you to not live up to the very limits of what you have.
+Being generous with your giving at an early age will also train you not to live up to the very limits of what you have.
 To live over your means is to get in “debt to debt.”
 To live within your means is to be prudent.
 But to live well within your means is to create space for generosity.
-And, it is actually easier to give when you have less to give.
+It is actually easier to give when you have less to give.
 If you were to take the tithe, the giving of 10% mentioned below, as an example: It is much easier to give $10 of $100 than $100 of $1000 than $10,000 of $100,000 than $100,000 of $1,000,000 because there is a lot more you can do, buy, or be with $10,000 than with $10!

-• Give First– If you were hosting a celebrity or dignitary in your own home for dinner, I would imagine that you would not rifle through the fridge to find the leftovers stacked in the back–yesterday’s roast beef or last week’s cottage cheese.
+• Give First– If you were hosting a celebrity or dignitary in your own home for dinner, I would imagine you would not rifle through the fridge to find the leftovers stacked in the back–yesterday’s roast beef or last week’s cottage cheese.
 Instead, you would give of your best and first fruits–you would plan the menu weeks in advance, and shop at the “fancy” grocery store.
 God wants your first and your best, not your last and leftover.
-Consider making your generous giving the first check you write or first autopay draft after you receive your paycheck.
+Consider making your generous giving the first check you write or the first autopay draft after you receive your paycheck.
 Cultivate the practice of over-giving rather than over-spending or over-saving.

 But why should I give to the local church?